The Five Architecture Principles That Actually Matter

 Good caching can make a system 10x faster.
 Bad caching can make it 10x more complex.
 I've seen both.

 I cache aggressively at the edge.
 CDN for static assets.
 CloudFront for API responses that don't change often.
-This reduces load on origin servers.
 But you have to think about cache invalidation.
-When data changes, how do you invalidate the cache?
 I've seen systems where cache invalidation was so complex that teams just accepted stale data.

 I also cache in application memory.
 Redis for shared state.
 Local memory for data that's read-heavy and write-light.
 But memory is expensive.
-And you have to handle cache misses gracefully.
-If your cache goes down, can your system still function?
+And if your cache goes down, can your system still function?
 I've seen systems that crashed when Redis went down because they assumed cache would always be available.

 The key is cache-aside pattern.
 Check cache first.
 If miss, load from database and populate cache.
 Simple.
 Predictable.
-But you have to handle race conditions.
-Two requests might both miss cache and both hit the database.
-That's acceptable for most cases.
+But handle race conditions — two requests might both miss cache and both hit the database.

 Async Processing: Scale Without Blocking

 Synchronous processing doesn't scale.
 If every request waits for a slow operation, your system slows down.
-I move slow operations to background jobs.
+Move slow operations to background jobs.

 At Mecca Brands, we processed image uploads asynchronously.
 User uploads a file.
 API returns immediately.
 Background job processes the image, generates thumbnails, updates database.
 User sees a loading state.
 System stays responsive.

 But async processing adds complexity.
-You need a job queue.
-You need retry logic.
-You need to handle failures.
-You need to monitor job processing.
+Job queues.
+Retry logic.
+Failure handling.
+Monitoring.
 I use BullMQ for job queues.
 It handles retries, priorities, scheduling.
 But it's another system to operate.

 The trade-off?
 Simplicity vs scalability.
-Synchronous is simpler.
-Async is more scalable.
-Choose based on your requirements.
 If image processing takes 5 seconds and you have 100 requests per second, you need async.
 If it takes 50ms and you have 10 requests per second, synchronous is fine.

 Manageability: Building Systems You Can Actually Operate